Friday, May 10, 2013

 Asus U47A Review & Reformat Troubleshoot

-So I just reformatted my Asus U47A after some haxoring and other shenanigans Here is both a tutrial on how I bypassed the "Unable to format GPT partition drive" error as well as an overall review.
-Keep in mind, at least for the review, that I am mostly deranged.
+So I just reformatted my Asus U47A & it was surprisingly harder than I originally expected.
+Fueled by both irritation & a hint of semi-malevolence, here is a tutorial on how I bypassed the "unable to format GPT partition drive" error as well as an overall review.
+Keep in mind, at least for the review, that I'm already a few-beers-in.

-I got my Asus for $600 and considered it a huge bargain when i had finally reformated it and set up teh drivers.
+I got my Asus for $600 and considered it a huge bargain when i had finally reformatted it and set up the drivers.
 Keep a few things in mind:

 Here's the specs from the manufacturer: